LennartFr/2019-06-29-30-School42/README.md

  <img src="Visual_Recognition.png" height="400" width="600">
 1. In the Visual Recognition service window, click on the blue Launch Watson Studio button.
 (The same window we see higher up in this tutorial

-1. Then click on "Classify Images" as shown in the picture below.
+1. Then click on "Classify Images" and "XXXX" as shown in the picture below.

 <img src="create_model.png">